 About Rethymnon Region

-Bali was originally a small fishing hamlet, but over the years has grown into a bustling tourist village, with pretty white houses and lots of flowers set closely around little hillsides, overlooking the little fishing harbour and the sea.
-Life is easy going and simple with lots of opportunity to bask in the sun or to enjoy the clear calm sea at number of tiny sand and shingle beaches, and Bali offers a large choice of tavernas, restaurants, little shops, and a disco.
-One of the little coves is for naturist sun bathing.
-It is 32 km to Rethymnon and about 46 km to Heraklion or 45 minute drive, with the main highway just about 2 km out of the village and a regular bus service on the highway to both towns.
-From Bali there are plenty of worthwhile sightseeing opportunities, for example the Melidoni cave in the traditional mountain village of Margarites, or the old pottery works.
+Bali was originally a small fishing hamlet which over the years has grown into a bustling tourist village with pretty white houses overlooking the little fishing harbour and the sea.
+Life is easy going and simple with lots of opportunity to bask in the sun at a number of tiny sand and shingle beaches (one of the coves is dedicated to naturist sunbathing).
+Bali also offers a large choice of tavernas, restaurants, shops, and a nightclub.
+It lies 32 kilometres from Rethymnon and is well served by public bus.
+There are plenty of places of interest in the area, for example the Melidoni cave in the traditional mountain village of Margarites, or the old pottery works.

-Where to visit
+Cities to visit

-Originally a small fishing hamlet which has grown into a bustling tourist village, with pretty white houses and lots of flowers.
+A former fishing hamlet which has grown into a bustling tourist village, with pretty white houses and lots of flowers.